 Join the LinkedIn BPO community and stay up to date with the latest blogs - Click here

 About the author.

 Hi, I'm Heather Beckett - the founder of BPO.
 I have a background in strategy, programme, project and change management and take a hands-on, sleeves rolled up approach.
-I help small and medium sized business owners to move away from the day-to-day and create capacity to think, plan and act more strategically.
+I help small business owners to move away from the day-to-day and create capacity to think, plan and act more strategically.